-The American Arbitration Association (AAA), a not-for-profit, public service organization, offers a broad range of dispute resolution services to business executives, attorneys, individuals, trade associations, unions, management, consumers, families, communities, and all levels of government.
-Services are available through AAA headquarters in New York and through offices located in major cities throughout the United States.
+The American Arbitration Association (AAA ®) is a public service, not-for-profit organization offering a broad range of dispute resolution services to business executives, attorneys, individuals, trade associations, unions, management, consumers, families, communities, and all levels of government.
+Services are available through AAA headquarters in New York City and through offices located in major cities throughout the United States.
 Hearings may be held at locations convenient for the parties and are not limited to cities with AAA offices.
 In addition, the AAA serves as a center for education and training, issues specialized publications, and conducts research on all forms of out-of-court dispute settlement.